Thursday, 26 December 2013

 digitalWrite(motor_RR, LOW);

-analogWrite(motor_LPWM, 128); //slower thn Right PWM but same direction to turn left
+analogWrite(motor_LPWM, 128); //slower thn Right PWM but same direction

 analogWrite(motor_RPWM, 255);